...

 Why You Should Look Into ABC Analysis

 ABC analysis is an exceptionally effective way of identifying problem areas.
-The method helps you identify precisely what needs to be addressed immediately and what can be addressed later.
-This, in turn, will help you hold individual contributors and teams responsible for the problems that affect your business.
+ABC analysis helps you identify precisely what needs to be addressed immediately and what can be addressed later.
+This will help you hold individual contributors and teams responsible for the problems that affect your business.

 Conclusion